LLNL/b-mpi3/README.md

 Alternatively you can just check that `env.thread_suppost() > mpi3::single`, since the levels `multiple > serialized > funneled > single` are ordered.

+### From C to C++

+The MPI-C standard is expressed in standrd C, the C-language doesn't have many ways to deal with threads except by throrough documentation.
+This indicates that any level of thread safety that we can express in C++ cannot be derived by the C syntax alone; it has to be derived at best from the documentation and if documentation is lacking from common sense and common practice in existing MPI implementations.

+The modern C++ language has several tools to deal with thread safety: the C++11 memory model, the `const`, `mutable` and `thread_local` attributes and a few other standard types and functions, such as `std::mutex`, `std::call_once`, etc.

-### Data
+### Data and threads

 Even if MPI operations are called outside concurrent sections it is still be your responsibility to make sure that the *data* involved is synchronized, this is always the case.
 Clear ownership and scoping of *data* helps a lot toward the thread safety.
 Avoiding mutable shared data between threads also helps a lot.
-As a last resort, data can be locked with std::mutex`-like object to be written or accessed one thread at time.
+As a last resort, data can be locked with mutex objects to be written or accessed one thread at time.

-### Communicator
+### Communicator and threads

-The library doesn't control or owns data for the most part, therefore the main concern regarding threading that the library is within the communicator class itself.
+The library doesn't control or owns data for the most part, therefore the main concern of the library regarding threading is within the communicator class itself.

 The C-MPI interface briefly mentions thread-safety, for example most MPI operations are acompained by the following note (e.g. https://www.mpich.org/static/docs/latest/www3/MPI_Send.html):